 Budget cuts at the agency that administers the state’s Medicaid program could make it more difficult for patients to get the medical care they need, members of the state’s medical association said Thursday.

 Cuts to Medicaid reimbursements approved by the Oklahoma Health Care Authority on Thursday will mean doctors get paid less for providing care to people enrolled in SoonerCare.
 Doctors that provide care to SoonerCare patients will see their reimbursement rates cut by 6.75 percent beginning April 1.
 Nearly 700,000 people are enrolled in the SoonerCare health care program each month.
 More than half of those enrolled in the state’s Medicaid program are children.
 "We are in a tough, tough situation,” board chairman Lyle Roggow said.
 "This was an order that came down to us.
 It is huge, it really is.
 Someone else put us in this position.”
 A recent survey of members of the Oklahoma State Medical Association showed that about 46 percent said they would stop seeing new Medicaid patients if the initial 3.25 percent rate cut remained in place.
 About 66 percent of those surveyed said they would stop seeing Medicaid patients altogether if cuts to providers approached 10 percent.
 The medical association said 204 doctors responded to the survey.
 "Nobody wants to turn patients away, but if the reimbursement, as proposed, becomes less than the cost of providing the care, physicians who see large numbers of Medicaid patients will be faced with very hard choices if they want to stay in business,” said Dr. Duane Koehler, president of the Oklahoma Osteopathic Association.
-The cuts approved are part of an overall plan to trim $12.
+The cuts approved are part of an overall plan to trim $12.1 million from the agency’s budget.

 MORE FROM NEWSOK